 \section{Deep Learning Based Multi-document Summarization Methods}

 Deep neural network (DNN) models learn multiple levels of representation and abstraction from input data and can fit data in a variety of research fields, such as computer vision \cite{krizhevsky2012imagenet} and natural language process \cite{devlin2014fast}.
 Deep learning algorithms replace manual feature engineering by learning distinctive features through back-propagation to minimize a given objective function.
 It is well known that linear solvable problems possess many advantages, such as being easily solved and having numerous theoretically proven supports; however, many NLP tasks are highly non-linear.
 As theoretically proven by Hornik et al. \cite{hornik1989multilayer}, neural networks can fit any given continuous function as a universal approximator.
-For the MDS tasks, DNNs also perform considerably better than traditional methods.
-Comparing to the traditional methods, due to the high non-linearity and strong fitting abilities of neural based models, deep neural methods can effectively process large-scale documents and distill informative summaries due to their strong fitting abilities.
-In this section, we first introduce our novel way that generalizes seven neural network design strategies (Section 3.1).
-Then we present the state-of-the-art deep neural network based multi-document summarization models according to the main neural network architecture they adopt (Section 3.2 – 3.7), before finishing with a brief introduction to MDS variant tasks (Section 3.8).
+For the MDS tasks, DNNs also perform considerably better than traditional methods to effectively process large-scale documents and distill informative summaries due to their strong fitting abilities.
+In this section, we first introduce our novel taxonomy that generalizes nine neural network design strategies (Section 3.1).
+We then present the state-of-the-art DNN based MDS models according to the main neural network architecture they adopt (Section 3.2 – 3.7), before finishing with a brief introduction to MDS variant tasks (Section 3.8).